chrischow/dataandstuff/drafts/2020-09-05-deep-learning-for-aircraft-recognition.md

 <img src="../graphics/2020-09-05-deep-learning-for-aircraft-recognition/img12_first_model.png" style='margin-left: auto; margin-right: auto; display: block;'>

 ### Choosing the Best Weights
 The best set of model weights was chosen based on **validation loss**.
-This is because accuracy isn't exactly the best metric to choose.
-Let's break it down.
-Take for example two scenarios:
+This is because accuracy isn't exactly the best metric to represent model ability.
+Consider the two scenarios:

-1. The model predicts an image has an F-15 with 90% probability (and 0.5% each for the remaining 20 classes)
+1. The model predicts an image contains an F-15 with 90% probability (and 0.5% each for the remaining 20 classes)
-2. The model predicts an image has an F-15 with 20% probability (and 4% each for the remaining 20 classes)
+2. The model predicts an image contains an F-15 with 20% probability (and 4% each for the remaining 20 classes)

 Which scenario would you rather have more of?
-Surely it's scenario 1.
-This is because accuracy says little about a model's **confidence** in predicting a given class.
-Accuracy is computed using thresholded values: if the output probability for a given aircraft type is the highest among all other class probabilities, you set the prediction for that aircraft type to 1, and 0 for all other aircraft types.
+Surely it's scenario 1, because the model has **confidence** in predicting a given class.
+Accuracy says little about confidence because it is computed using thresholded values.
+In our case, if the predicted probability for a given aircraft type is higher than the rest, you set the prediction for that aircraft type to 1, and that for all other aircraft types to 0.

-On the other hand, categorical crossentropy penalises the model when it gives you a high probability that the aircraft in an image belongs to a certain class *when it actually doesn't*.
+On the other hand, loss (categorical crossentropy in this context) penalises the model heavily when it gives you a high predicted probability for a given aircraft but turns out to be wrong.
 That ensures that the model aims to be right with some degree of confidence.
 Hence, the best weights for all models I developed were chosen using validation loss.

 ### Results of First Model